noriakis/software/docs/biotextgraph/01-basic_usage_of_biotextgraph.md

 #> Scale for size is already present.
 #> Adding another scale for size, which will replace the existing scale.
 plotWC(gwc2)
+#> Scale for size is already present.
+#> Adding another scale for size, which will replace the existing scale.
 ```

 <img src="01-basic_usage_of_biotextgraph_files/figure-html/ngramwc-1.png" width="100%" style="display: block; margin: auto;" />